 The closest airport to Zion National Park and Bryce Canyon is St George Airport, however it is a small airport with limited commercial flights.
 The closest major airport is in Las Vegas and then Salt Lake City International Airport.

 You can reach Bryce Canyon from both Las Vegas and Salt Lake City in approximately 4 hours, You can reach Zion National Park from Las Vegas in 2.5 hours, and from Salt Lake City in 4.5.

 Getting to Bryce Canyon and Zion National Park by Car

 As you can see from the airports above, you’re almost definitely going to want a car to visit either of these parks.
 In fact, exploring the whole area by car is the best way to do it.
-We stopped at both of these parks as part of a larger road trip that we took in our Cabana Van.
 I’ve put together a full guide on how to plan a campervan road trip.

 Stops along the drive from Bryce Canyon to Zion National Park

 Canyon Overlook Trail is one of my favorite Zion trails, and it technically isn’t even located inside of the park!
 If you’re driving from Bryce Canyon to Zion National Park, stopping for this quick, easy hike is a must.
 The trail is located near Springdale, Utah, just outside of the entrance to Zion.
 The free Zion shuttle system doesn’t stop at this trailhead, so you will need your own car to drive and park at the hike.
 Therefore, it makes the most sense to stop here on your way from Bryce Canyon to Zion National Park, as you won’t be driving around once you are within the park.